Importance profiles. Visualization of atomic basis set requirements: Summary and discussion

 \section{Summary and discussion}

-We have suggested the importance profile, obtained as a projection of the wave function at the complete basis set limit onto atomic basis functions, and discussed importance profiles for molecules that feature hydrogen atoms.
-While importance profiles clearly contain some information on basis set requirements, they also are heavily affected by basis set superposition effects, thereby offering a great way to visualize these effects.
-Although only isotropic Gaussian-type orbitals (GTOs) and Slater-type orbitals (STOs) were considered in this work, the approach is independent of the form of the basis, and can be applied equally well to other types of atomic basis sets.
+We have suggested the importance profile to extract information on atomic basis set requirements from fully numerical calculations.
+First, we discussed the free-atom importance profile, which is obtained as a projection of the wave function at the complete basis set (CBS) limit onto individual atomic orbital (AO) basis functions.
+Next, as calculations on polyatomic systems typically include at least a minimal basis set on each atom, we generalized the importance profile for this case as the difference in overlap onto the CBS limit wave function obtained with the minimal basis padded by the studied test function, and the overlap obtained with the minimal basis, in the aim to isolate the effects of breathing and polarization functions in polyatomic systems.

-The main motivation of this work is the development of new atomic orbital (AO) basis sets starting from fully numerical methods.
-We believe that systematic databases of molecular and crystalline all-electron wave functions determined with fully numerical methods at the complete basis set (CBS) limit would offer an excellent starting point for developing new, compact AO basis sets for GTO, STO, and numerical atomic orbital (NAO) calculations.
+Employing a minimal numerical atomic orbital (NAO) basis set on each atom, we computed importance profiles for a variety of atoms in a large database of chemically diverse diatomic molecules.
+Due to the significant amount of data, importance profiles were only discussed for hydrogen, while the full set of data is available in the supporting information.
+Although only isotropic Gaussian-type orbitals (GTOs) and Slater-type orbitals (STOs) were considered in this work, the approach is independent of the form of the AO basis, and could also be applied to other types of AO basis sets.